Hampo/RestoreWaspDestroyDialog/README.md

 ## Proof of Concept

 This was made as a proof of concept that it's possible to restore the event.
 Ideally this will be included in a future mod launcher update and thus become redundant.

+## Special thanks

+- [@EnAppelsin](https://github.com/EnAppelsin) for all their assistance with making custom hacks.
+- Hamster for all their testing during development.
+- [@Lucas Cardellini](https://github.com/lucasc190) for developing the mod launcher in the first place.